astridcamillep/USCRIME/Final_Project.md

     Average Murder Rate 2016: 4.873303063571736

-Random Forest with a 1000 trees, using the larger dataset, has the best performance of all the models we use (including the baseline model) on R-squared score and on mean absolute value.
+Random Forest with 1000 trees, using the larger dataset, has the best performance of all the models we use (including the baseline model) on R-squared score and on Mean Absolute Error.
 This is consistent for both 2014 and 2016.
-For 2016, Random Forest is able to explain 54% variance in the dependent variable and can predict the rate within 1.65 above or below the actual murder rate on average.
+For 2016, Random Forest is able to explain 54% of the variance in murder rates across MSAs and can predict these rates within 1.65 points above or below the actual murder rate on average.
 Note that the average murder for 2016 is 4.87.

 # Residual Analysis